 Immunological reactivity: It can define as the specific reaction of antigen and antibody sensitised cells.

-Antigenic determinant: It is also called epitope.
-It is another property of an antigen that is specific to a specific antibody.
-It consists of a 4-5 amino acid or monosaccharide residues.
-An arrangement of an epitope can be sequential or linear.
+Antigenic determinant: It is also called an epitope.
+It is another property of an antigen, by which it shows specificity towards a specific antibody.
+It consists of a 4-5 amino acids or monosaccharide residues.
+The arrangement of an epitope can be sequential or linear.
 These are specific in nature, and specificity is due to:

 - Specific chemical nature